Blog Nutrition Foods That Help With Period Cramps, According To A Nutritionist

 foods that help with period cramps

-Dark Chocolate
+5. Dark Chocolate

-Dark chocolate is sweet, tasty, and rich in vitamins and minerals like A, B1, C, D, E, calcium, potassium, iron, and magnesium, which are said to help with period pain.
+Dark chocolate is sweet, tasty, and rich in vitamins and minerals such as A, B1, C, D, E, calcium, potassium, iron, and magnesium, which are said to help with period pain.
 Dark chocolate also contains flavonoids and phenols, which have antioxidant properties that can help alleviate period cramps and premenstrual symptoms (7).

-Nuts And Seeds
+6. Nuts and Seeds

 See also

-Herbs And Spices
+7. Herbs and Spices

-Ideally, too much spice can offset the tummy causing digestive issues, but many herbs and spices can help with painful periods (9).
+Ideally, too much spice can offset the tummy, causing digestive issues, but many herbs and spices can help with painful periods (9).

 Turmeric

 Turmeric contains a natural chemical called curcumin, which can help with pain and premenstrual symptoms.
-A study on the effects of curcumin on the severity of PMS symptoms revealed that curcumin has a therapeutic effect on the body and can significantly reduce the severity of PMS either psychologically, behaviorally, or physically (6).
+A study on the effects of curcumin on the severity of PMS symptoms revealed that curcumin has a therapeutic effect on the body and can significantly reduce the severity of PMS psychologically, behaviorally, and physically (6).

 Chamomile

-Chamomile is a herbal powerhouse with extracts rich in flavonoids and terpenoids, which have medicinal and anti-inflammatory properties.
+Chamomile is an herbal powerhouse with extracts rich in flavonoids and terpenoids, which have medicinal and anti-inflammatory properties.
 Chamomile is believed to help with many human ailments, including body inflammation, ulcers, gastrointestinal disturbances, hemorrhoids, menstrual distress, and muscle spasms.

 Chamomile is an anti-inflammatory agent that may have applications in many different ailments (4).